Nadia Samdani | DIRECTOR

 Manager of Administration at the Golden Harvest Group

 Aosafur Rahman Asad is Manager of Administration at the Golden Harvest Group.
-He was part of the operation team for the successful completion of the 2nd and 3rd Dhaka Art Summits in 2014 and 2016.
+He was part of the operation team for the successful completion of the second and third Dhaka Art Summits in 2014 and 2016.
 Mr. Asad completed his B.Com from Shiddeswari University College, Dhaka.